Lucianod28/Ada-project/README.md

 # A list of internal milestones up until project milestone 3

 * We plan to create a data story for the third milestone.
-* As internal organization, we proposed to have the following internal mini milestones:
+* As internal organisation, we proposed to have the following internal mini milestones:
      - **Week1: 25.11.2019 - 01.12.2019**
          - First Half: Gather any particular findings we might have and try to make a sinthesys of things we should include in the datastory
          - Second Half: Look over technologies that might help us implement a good looking page like html, javascript (and plotting libraries)